#440: Talking to Notebooks with Jupyter AI Transcript

 46:52 But what's interesting is that IPython is actually aware of the variables that you are defining.

-47:03 Basically if you define any variable at a top level scope, like let's say a poet equals Walt Whitman, right?
+47:02 Basically, if you define any variable at the top level scope, like let's say poet equals Walt Whitman, right?

-47:11 And then you can send a prompt over like write a poem in the style of curly braces, poet and curly braces.
+47:10 And then you can send a prompt over, like, write a poem in the style of curly braces poet and curly braces.

-47:19 And when that is run, the variable, the value of that variable is interpolated and substitutes around the curly braces.
+47:18 And when that is run, the value of that variable is interpolated and substitutes around the curly braces.

 47:31 And when that prompt is sent, well, you can imagine it generates a poem of Walt Whitman.

-47:37 The variable interpolation that we offer in IPython is very useful for like very quick like debugging.
+47:35 The variable interpolation that we offer in IPython is very useful for, like, very quick, like, debugging.

-48:11 Imagine what this does, the in bracket 11 or what went wrong in out bracket 11 or yeah, something like this.
+48:11 Explain what this does, the in bracket 11, or what went wrong in out bracket 11, or, yeah, something like this.

 48:19 Right.

-48:20 It's fine as long as you don't go and rerun that cell.
+48:19 It's fine long as you don't go and rerun that cell.

 48:22 Yeah.

-48:35 That way, no matter what order you run them in.
+48:35 That way, no matter what order you run them, like.

 48:55 That's the relevance.